mikeshmistry/RecipeDB/README.md

 # RecipeDB
-Entity Framework Core Project To Represent Recipes Used In A Windows Forms Core Application
+Entity Framework Core Project To Represent Recipes Used In A Windows Forms Application